 All entries must meet the following criteria:

-- Author is an undergraduate or graduate student, or recent graduate (graduated on or after April 1, 2014).
+- Author Status: Must be an undergraduate or graduate student, or recent graduate (graduated on or after April 1, 2014).

 - ICPSR Data: Each paper must analyze data held in the ICPSR archive or one of the Thematic Collections.
-Students may use a dataset accessed from another source as long as ICPSR also holds a copy of the same dataset.
+(Students may use a dataset accessed from another source if ICPSR also holds a copy of the same dataset.)

-Papers submitted shall be the product of work towards completion of an undergraduate or master’s degree.
+- Work Product: Papers submitted must be the product of work toward completion of an undergraduate or master’s degree.

 Paper Preparation Requirements

-The paper must be written in English and adhere to the following guidelines:
+The paper must be written in English and follow these requirements:

-The paper should be no longer than 20 pages for undergraduate entries, and up to 30 pages for master’s entries.
-Both page limits include all charts/graphs, references, and any appendices.
+Paper should be no longer than 20 pages for undergraduate entries, and no longer than 30 pages for graduate student’s entries.
+Page limits include all charts/graphs, references, and any appendices.

 - Font should be Times New Roman — point size 12